5 Years On: The Evolution of Foundations of Learning Experience Design

 February 2021 — LXD 20: “We’ve got SHRM”

 Recognizing the critical contribution of learning design to the ongoing growth of HR professionals, LXD has now been approved as a SHRM Recertification provider.
 SHRM-certified HR practitioners can earn 11 PDCs towards their recertification requirements by completing the course.
-Sign up for LXD 20 today and join us for the latest chapter in our great collective learning experience design journey.
+Sign up for LXD 22in Fall 2021 and join us for the latest chapter in our great collective learning experience design journey.

 We welcome you to our growing community of learning design professionals and enthusiasts.
 Shoutouts to the participants who have shared their ideas and shaped our thinking about what learning design should do, the learning coaches who have generously returned to pay it forward and help others, and to my current and former colleagues at NovoEd who bring their passion to this shared endeavor.